avikchandra/firstrepo/README.md

 # firstrepo
 First repository in Github.
-Making first edit in teh file.
+Making first edit in the file.